Renewable Energy In Italy: What You Should Know

 Policies Promoting The Growth Of Renewable Energy In Italy

-After beating its own 17% set target for renewables shares six years ahead of schedule, Italy has set about creating policies and guidelines to streamline the renewable energy sector for maximum profit all around.
-It is working under the EU Energy Roadmap 2050 of decreasing greenhouse gas emissions by at least 80 per cent from 1990 levels using its National Energy Strategy 10-year road map.
+After beating its own 17% set target for renewables shares six years ahead of schedule, Italy has created policies and guidelines to streamline the renewable energy sector for maximum profit.
+It is working under the EU Energy Roadmap 2050 to decrease greenhouse gas emissions by at least 80 per cent from 1990 levels using its National Energy Strategy 10-year road map.

 The National Energy Strategy seeks to increase competitiveness, sustainability and security in the Italian national energy sector through schemes and incentives specifically tailored to the Italian market.
 The schemes or policies responsible for renewable energy – electricity in Italy are controlled by Gestore dei Servizi Energetic (GSE – the Manager of Electricity Services).

 - Electricity generated from renewable energy sources is promoted through VAT- and real estate tax deductions.

 - Prosumers can sell electricity generated from renewable energy sources fed into the grid at the free market or to the GSE at a guaranteed minimum price colloquially termed "ritiro dedicato."

 - Net-metering, also known as "scambio sul posto", provides a convenient compensation to prosumers for the electricity fed into the grid.